HarriBellThomas/webento.com/wp-content/plugins/easing-slider/readme.txt

 <h4>For more information please email me at info@matthewruddy.com</h4>

 == Changelog ==

+= 1.2.1 =
+* Fixed: jQuery re-registering has been removed.
+Wordpress version of jQuery now used.
+* Added: Notification for forthcoming major update.

 = 1.2 =
 * Changed: Adverts from Premium Slider to Riva Slider Pro.